 To increase our educational offer and develop post 16 progression routes for students

-To work closer with our primary and school partners to help them deliver out of school sports provision for young people who otherwise wouldn’t access it
+To work closer with our primary and school partners.
+Help them deliver out of school sports provision for young people who otherwise wouldn’t access it

 To increase our social housing scheme by buying one property each year

-To maintain the standard of all of our provision so that we give all our members the opportunity to reach their full potential
+To maintain the standard of all of our provision to give all our members the opportunity to reach their full potential